Michael I of Romania: 1930s and the Antonescu era

-A regency, which included his uncle, Prince Nicolae, Patriarch Miron Cristea, and the country's Chief Justice (Gheorghe Buzdugan, and from October 1929, Constantin Sărățeanu) functioned on behalf of the five-year-old Michael, when he succeeded Ferdinand in 1927.
+A regency, which included his uncle, Prince Nicolae, Patriarch Miron Cristea, and the country's Chief Justice (Gheorghe Buzdugan, and from October 1929, Constantin Sărăţeanu) functioned on behalf of the five-year-old Michael, when he succeeded Ferdinand in 1927.
+Notably, Queen Maria was absent from the regency, despite having been a figure of authority until then.
+The oath was taken before parliament on 20 July 1927.
+The main political parties had different attitudes toward the regency: the National Liberal Party supported it, while the National Peasants' Party even discussed the possibility of bringing Carol II back to the country.
 In 1930, Carol II returned to the country at the invitation of politicians dissatisfied with the regency in the context of the Great Depression, and was proclaimed king by the Parliament.
 Michael was demoted to crown prince with the title "Grand Voivode of Alba Iulia".
+This title had been proposed by Mihail Manoilescu and provoked protests in parliament from Nicolae Iorga.
+Following his father's restoration, Michael's mother was exiled to Florence, and a strict visiting regime was imposed, allowing her to see her son only for a few weeks each year.
 In November 1939, Michael joined the Romanian Senate, as the 1938 Constitution guaranteed him a seat there upon reaching the age of eighteen.

 Just days after the Second Vienna Award, the pro-Nazi anti-Soviet regime of Prime Minister Marshal Ion Antonescu staged a coup d'état against Carol II, whom he claimed to be "anti-German".
 Antonescu suspended the Constitution, dissolved the Parliament, and re-installed the 18-year-old Michael as king, by popular acclaim in September 1940.
 (Although the Constitution was restored in 1944, and the Romanian Parliament in 1946, Michael did not subsequently take a formal oath nor have his reign approved retroactively by Parliament.)
 Michael was crowned with the Steel Crown and anointed King of Romania by the Orthodox Patriarch of Romania, Nicodim Munteanu, in the Patriarchal Cathedral of Bucharest, on the day of his accession, 6 September 1940.
 Although King Michael was formally the Supreme Head of the Army, named Conducător ("Leader of the people"), and entitled to appoint the Prime Minister with full powers, in reality he was forced to remain a figurehead for most of the war, until August 1944.
 Michael had lunch with Adolf Hitler twice—once with his father in Bavaria in 1937, and with his mother in Berlin in 1941.
 He also met Benito Mussolini in Italy in 1941.